Malena-duck/ada-template-website/README.md

   <img src="./assets/img/Movie_production_evolution.png" />
 </p>

 The dataset focuses on movies released before 2015.
-The increase in movie production in the last 30 years is also consistent with the global.
+The increase in movie production in the last 30 years is also consistent with the global trend.
 With the boom in the number of movies made we have to wonder how the trends have changed throughout the years.

 ## <center> What Film Industry Are We Analyzing </center>